CoalitionArma/Coalition-VON/readme.md

-# Coalition TeamSpeak Plugin – Server Admin Quickstart guid
+# Coalition TeamSpeak Plugin – Server Admin Quickstart Guide

 Arma Reforger writes a `VONServerSettings.json` file that tells the Coalition TeamSpeak Plugin how to connect and synchronize with your TeamSpeak server.
 This file is the single source of truth for connection details and channel management.